Ryan-Siglag/NBA-Back-To-Back-Analysis/README.md

 # NBA-Back-To-Back-Analysis
 This project explores the impact on NBA players of playing "back-to-back" games.
+A back-to-back occurs when a team plays two games two nights in a row.

+This project investigates how player effeciency and usage changes in the second game of a back-to-back.